void4/termagic/README.md

   --daemon     run this app in the background
 ```

+To save a new pattern, supply its name to the `--save` parameter: `python magic.py --save mypatternname`

 If you want to import some of the functionality in your own programs, have a look at `external.py`